pc-magas/umbrelapp/README.md

 #Umbrelapp Backend
 Umbrerall is a demo application that allows you to get information about the current weather situation.

+The api is accessible via `8000` network port.

 ## Requirements
 * Postgresql:
     * On Debian/Ubuntu Gnu/Linux distributions just type: